 3 – Dive to the Tinetto Grotto and Dry

 Tinetto’s islan can look just as small as a cliff but hides in its backdrop, albeit somewhat muddy, a cave where lobsters swim and whose large entrance is decorated with sponges, tunicates, nudibranches and anemones.
 Diving for about 20 feet deep following the light that filters out of the surface, in a narrowing path that opens in another place, between beautiful light and shades games.

 4 – Diving in Punta Mesco

-At the end of the Cinque Terre, in Punta Mesco, a beautiful dive can be done following the wall on the right and descending along a slope that goes down to a muddy sea depth about 30 meters and characterized by the presence of beautiful red gorgonians and sea daisies.
+At the end of the Cinque Terre, in Punta Mesco, a beautiful dive can be done following the wall on the right and descending along a slope that goes down to a muddy sea about 30 meters deep and featuring beautiful red gorgonians and sea daisies.
 The wildlife that can be encountered in the blue of Punta Mesco is of murenas, browned horns, daggers, barracudas and lobsters.

 5 – Diving at the Pineda Tip Dry

 Punta Pineda is a very suggestive spot, easily reachable by sea, characterized by a strong tide from the west which gives water transparency and therefore rich in curls, toothpicks and tuna.
 The “swimming pools" are shaped like horse saddles and reach 12 meters maximum depth.
 Following the wall, it gets about 18 meters deep, there are many gorgonie up to 30 meters deep where it is easy to find dangers with clumps and mounds.

 6 – Diving at the Maralunga Cave, or Brigantino Grotto